Code-Institute-Submissions/Dirty-Crunch/README.md

 - Project's responsiveness has been also manually checked on iPhone, Google Chrome, Microsoft Edge.
 - Feedback has been asked from friends, who interacted with the live project manually.

+## Testing user stories ##
+- As a user, I want to see pictures of food, to know what I will receive.

+    Website main page is the carousel of food pictures, the user will straight land on desirable food.

+- As a user, I want to see a full food menu with a price list, to know if this place meets my budget.

+    User can scroll down or use the drop-down navigation bar to move straight to food menu with prices and full dish description.

+- As a user, I want to know the location of the place, to know if it far from my home.

+    User can scroll down or use a drop-down navigation bar to move straight to restaurant location.
+Where user will see a full restaurant's address with postcode.

+- As a user, I want to know opening hours, to know when I can come.

+    User can scroll down or use a drop-down navigation bar to move straight to location row.
+Where user can see the opening hours of a restaurant with a specific day of the week.

 ### Issues ###
 - Background picture in the location container needed to be removed as users couldn't see text with information.
 - Same effect happened with text over pictures carousel.
 I move text under carousel that users focused more on pictures before